Mephi78/obsidian-help-de/de/Mitmachen/Style guide.md

 This documentation is edited on GitHub and hosted online via [[Obsidian Publish/Einführung|Obsidian Publish]], which includes [[Social media link previews#Description|descriptions]] for social cards and other [[SEO]] elements.

-If the page you are working on does not have a `description` [[Properties|property]], please add one.
+If the page you are working on does not have a `description` [[Eigenschaften|property]], please add one.
 The description should be 150 characters or fewer and provide an objective summary of the page’s content.

 **Good**: Learn to create templates that capture and organize web page metadata automatically with Web Clipper.
 **Could be tweaked**: Learn how to create templates that automatically capture and organize metadata from web pages with Web Clipper.